Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces

-{\bf Acknowledgement.} This work was supported by NSFC (Grant No. 11771153).
+{\bf Acknowledgement.} This work was supported by NSFC (Grant No. 11771153, No. 11601161 and No.11871227), Guangdong Natural Science Foundation (Grant No. 2018B0303110005) and China Postdoctoral Science Foundation (Grant No. 2018M643061).
+The research of H. Chen was partially supported by China Scholarship Council (File No. 201906150102).
 We would like to thank Dr. Jonathan Fraser for sending the preprint \cite{FHHTY2018} and many helpful discussions.
-We also thank Prof. Shengyou Wen, Dr. Chun Wei, Dr. Siming Tu for their fruitful comments and discussions.
+We also thank the anonymous referees for many valuable suggestions that helped to improve the presentation of our paper.